sakshisharma84/mke-docs/content/docs/getting-started/system-requirements.md

 ## Load balancer requirements

 The load balancer can be implemented in many different ways.
-You can use for example HAProxy, NGINX, or the load balancer of your cloud provider.
+For example, you can use HAProxy, NGINX, or the load balancer of your cloud provider.

 To ensure the MKE Dashboard functions properly, MKE requires a TCP load balancer.